-Sometimes, when your mood shifts south unbidden, you need to pull it back.
-Sometimes reading certain poets helps with that–the task of settling yourself, of reeling your rogue mood back in.
+Sometimes, when your mood shifts south, you need to pull it back.
+Sometimes reading certain poets helps with that–the task of settling yourself, of reeling your rogue moods back in.

-For what is this mood, anyway, to think it can divorce itself from you, then reunite its way at its bidding?
+For what is this mood, anyway, to think it can wrench you apart, then reunite you in its way at its bidding?
 Something worth resisting, that’s what.
-If not, it will make like a squatter of your spirit and take over.
+If not, it will make like a squatter and move in for good, taking over your spirit.

 Blackberry Eating